 Spain Flag Public Holidays in October

-If October 9 falls on a Sunday, regional or local authorities may move the public holiday to a different date.
-If October 9 falls on a Tuesday or Thursday, many businesses and organizations are also closed on Monday, October 8, or Friday, October 10 to make the most of a long weekend.
+👉 If the holiday falls on a Sunday, authorities may move it to another date.
+When it falls on a Tuesday or Thursday, many businesses also close the Monday (8th) or Friday (10th), creating a long weekend.

 Public Holidays in October